awsdocs/aws-iot-docs/developerguide/mqtt-ws.md

 # MQTT over the WebSocket Protocol<a name="mqtt-ws"></a>

-AWS IoT supports MQTT over the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol to enable browser\-based and remote applications to send and receive data from AWS IoT\-connected devices using AWS credentials\.
-AWS credentials are specified using [AWS Signature Version 4](https://docs.aws.amazon.com/general/latest/gr//sigv4_signing.html)\.
+ supports MQTT over the [WebSocket](https://en.wikipedia.org/wiki/WebSocket) protocol to enable browser\-based and remote applications to send and receive data from \-connected devices using AWS credentials\.
+AWS credentials are specified using [AWS Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html)\.
 WebSocket support is available on TCP port 443, which allows messages to pass through most firewalls and web proxies\.

 A WebSocket connection is initiated on a client by sending an HTTP GET request\.
 The URL you use is of the following form: